seekthex/sentinel/README.md

 [![Build Status](https://travis-ci.org/chaincoin/sentinel.svg?branch=master)](https://travis-ci.org/chaincoin/sentinel)

-Sentinel is an autonomous agent for persisting, processing and automating Chaincoin V12.1 governance objects and tasks, and for expanded functions in the upcoming Chaincoin V13 release (Evolution).
+Sentinel is an autonomous agent for persisting, processing and automating Chaincoin V0.16 governance objects and tasks.

-Sentinel is implemented as a Python application that binds to a local version 12.1 chaincoind instance on each Chaincoin V12.1 Masternode.
+Sentinel is implemented as a Python application that binds to a local version 0.16.x chaincoind instance on each Chaincoin V0.16 Masternode.

-This guide covers installing Sentinel onto an existing 12.1 Masternode in Ubuntu 14.04 / 16.04.
+This guide covers installing Sentinel onto an existing 0.16.x Masternode in Ubuntu 14.04 / 16.04.

 ## Installation